Mark Your Calendar: October 30th - November 3rd, 2017

-Building cooperation within the InfiniBand®, iWARP, and RoCE communities, the OpenFabrics Alliance brings you this interoperability session, focusing on industry-wide interoperability using the OpenFabrics Alliance Software Stack.
-This is the eighteenth OFA group test event since these biannual sessions started in 2006.
+Building cooperation within the InfiniBand®, iWARP, and RoCE communities, the OpenFabrics Alliance brings you this interoperability session, focusing on industry-wide interoperability using the OpenFabrics Enterprise Distribution software stack.
+This is the 22nd OFA group test event since these biannual sessions started in 2006.

 An Exceptional Environment

-Testing Cluster - The testing cluster at the UNH-IOL has 38 servers that will be running a 7.2 version of Scientific Linux.
+Testing Cluster - The testing cluster at the UNH-IOL has 39 servers that are running Scientific Linux 7.3.
 Other operating systems can be installed by request.

-Test Plan - OFA-IWG Interoperability Test Plan Release - 2.05 (or newer)
+Test Plan - OFA-IWG Interoperability Test Plan Release - 2.05v2 (or newer)

 Event Information and Registration Process